Pliny the Elder: Death

 Pliny, who had been appointed praefectus classis (admiral) in the Roman navy by Vespasian, was stationed with the fleet at Misenum at the time of the eruption of Mount Vesuvius.
-He organized and led a rescue mission upon receiving a message from his friend Rectina, who had been left stranded in Stabiae during the eruption.
+On the 24th of August at around one in the afternoon, Pliny was informed of an unusual cloud in the distance by his sister, and he began making preparations to investigate.
+The mission suddenly became one of rescue when a message arrived containing an urgent plea for help from his friend Rectina, who was stranded in Stabiae.
 Pliny boarded one of several galleys that he dispatched across the Gulf of Naples to Stabiae.

 As Pliny's vessel approached the shore near Herculaneum, cinders and pumice began to fall on it.
 The helmsman advised turning back, to which Pliny replied, "Fortune favours the bold; steer to where Pomponianus is."
 Upon reaching Stabiae, they found Senator Pomponianus, but the same winds that brought them there prevented them from leaving.
 The group waited for the wind to abate, but they decided to leave later that evening for fear that their houses would collapse.
 The group fled when a plume of hot toxic gases engulfed them.
 Pliny, a corpulent man who suffered from a chronic respiratory condition, possibly asthma, died and was left behind.
 Upon the group's return three days later after the plume had dispersed, Pliny's body was found, with no apparent external injuries.

-Twenty-seven years later, upon a request from Tacitus, Pliny the Younger provided an account (obtained from the survivors from Stabiae) of his uncle's death.

-The younger Pliny believed that he had been killed by toxic gases.
-Suetonius wrote that Pliny approached the shore only from scientific interest and then asked a slave to kill him to avoid heat from the volcano.
+An account of Pliny the Elder's fatal journey to Stabiae is contained in a letter from Pliny the Younger to Tacitus, written twenty-seven years after the events transpired.
+The younger Pliny believed that his uncle had been killed by toxic gases.
+Suetonius shared an additional rumor that Pliny the Elder asked a slave to kill him to avoid heat from the volcano.
 In 1859, Jacob Bigelow, after summarizing the information about Pliny's death contained in Pliny the Younger's letter to Tacitus, concluded that Pliny had died from apoplexy (stroke) or heart disease.
+The dramatic circumstances of his death led encyclopédiste Louis de Jaucourt to assess that: "He is of particular interest to humanity for his tragic end, and to scholars worldwide for his writings, which are, in the arts and sciences, the most precious monuments of all antiquity."